Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook_modelling.md

 - meningioma
 - pituitary

+### Shared part

+- *GlobalAveragePooling1D()*: this layer is needed to flatten the backbone output.
+We prefer average pooling because it takes the feature position into account more evenly than *Flatten*, and is better for MRI than max pooling.
+- *Dense(512, use_bias=False)*: this layer is needed to abstract and reduce the output of the backbone.
+The size of 512 is the half of output (1024).
+We don't use bias because of the subsequent normalisation.
+- *BatchNormalization()*: normalise the weight before heads to stabilise it.
+- *Activation('relu')*: classic and works weel.
+- *Dropout(0.4)*: reduce the over-fitting risk.

+### Heads part

+Common for two heads :

+- *Dense(128, use_bias=False)*: this layer is needed to learn.
+The size of 128 is a reduction compromize for efficient learnong.
+We don't use bias because of the subsequent normalisation.
+- *BatchNormalization()*: normalise the weight before heads to stabilise it.
+- *Activation('relu')*: classic and works weel.
+- *Dropout(0.2)*: reduce the over-fitting risk.

+For *tumor presence* head:

+- *Dense(1,activation='sigmoid')*: binary output.

+For *tumor type* head:

+- *Dense(4,activation='softmax')*: multiple class output.

+### Model compile part

+For now, this part is just as classical.

 ## Backbone

 The backbone use is **DenseNet121** from **RadImageNet**.
 It is a high-performance model for extracting MRI features, and it is adapted to my dataset's characteristics.